12 Days

 Best Season for Manaslu Circuit Trek

-When trekking in the high Himalayan region, it is essential to consider the climate and plan your trek for a suitable time.
-Spring (March to May) and Autumn (September to November) are perfect for planning your trek to Manaslu.
+When trekking in the high Himalayan region, it is essential to consider the climate and plan your trek for the appropriate season.
+Spring (March to May) and Autumn (September to November) are perfect times to plan your trek to Manaslu.

 Additionally, you will immerse yourself in Nepali culture and autumn festivals.
 Autumn encompasses many of Nepal’s leading festivals, such as Dashain, Tihar, and Mani Rimdu.